n3dst4/gumshoe-fvtt/README.md

 If you want to use one of the other built-in systems, open the Settings sidebar tab and look for the **GUMSHOE System Settings** button.
 Click this to open the configuration.
 You can ignore 90% of this window and just choose one of the presets at the top!
 If you want to tweak the other setting can can do so.

-## Setting up any GUMSHOE-based system that isn't built in
+## Setting up any system that isn't built in

 The basic idea is that all character abilities are "Items" in Foundry VTT-speak.